Why you’re better off with a TIER 3 datacenter

 Which availability is required?

 The highest availability of course also has a high price.
 That’s why the question is, what level of availability is required by your organization?
 For example, a hospital will will always choose the highest possible availability, because the unavailability of systems wouldn’t just cost money and reputation, but could even cost lives.
-In practice it has become apparent that for most organizations a tier III datacenter will suffice.
+In practice it has become apparent that for most organizations a TIER 3 datacenter will suffice.

 Optimal redundancy is not essential to every organization.
 Whether it is for your organization depends on how much being down would cost your business.
 How many employees won’t be able to do their jobs?
 How many customers can’t be helped?
 How much revenue does the business lose?
 But also: what does downtime mean for the reputation of your business, and can you expect damage claims?
 This risk assessment determines whether the costs of damage with a possible disruption can counterbalance the cost of a higher availability.
-Often, a combination of on premise computer space for less critical processes and a tier III colocation for business critical applications and data can achieve the right level of availability at acceptable prices.
+Often, a combination of on premise computer space for less critical processes and a TIER 3 colocation for business critical applications and data can achieve the right level of availability at acceptable prices.

 To make an informed decision, you can ask yourself the following questions: